How to Maintain Ceramic Coating in Calgary: The Ultimate Guide (2026)

 Calgary's winter roads are covered in a mixture of gravel, sand, and calcium/magnesium chloride brine.
 This cocktail is chemically aggressive.
 While your ceramic coating provides a sacrificial barrier, allowing this grime to sit on the surface for months can "clog" the coating.

 Clogging vs. Failure: When water stops beading, many owners think their coating has failed.
 In 90% of cases, it's just clogged.
 A thorough decontamination wash usually restores the performance.
+(The brand on the bottle matters less than people think for this — our head-to-head of Gtechniq, CarPro CQuartz and Ceramic Pro in Calgary winters shows all three clog the same way under brine.)

 Winter Wash Tips